 CURRENTLY ENROLLED CHILDREN WITH EXCEPTIONAL EDUCATIONAL NEEDS

 If it comes to the attention of the school that a student is in further need of special services, a conference will be held with the administration and the student’s teachers to address those needs.
 Evaluation by a diagnostician will be scheduled within two weeks and modifications will be made.
-Reevaluation of an identified student will be completed every three years.
+The reevaluation of an identified student will be completed every three years.

-Modifications will be reviewed mid-quarter or as needed to insure adequate progress.
+Modifications will be reviewed mid-quarter or as needed to ensure adequate progress.
 If potential special needs are identified while at Immaculate Conception School and those needs cannot be met, the school will assist in providing referrals to the local school district or a private diagnostician.